-1. Background and Introduction
+2 1.
+Background and Introduction

-In 2016, the NAPPO Executive Committee approved a project for an expert group (EG) to develop additional guidance on analysis of Likelihood of Establishment (LoE) as part of pest risk analysis (PRA).
-The initial project goal was to provide harmonized conceptual guidance on assessing LoE when conducting PRA.
-The guidance could be developed either as a new Regional Standard for Phytosanitary Measures (RSPM) or as an Annex to RSPM 40 (Principles of Pest Risk Management for the Import of Commodities).

-The EG was charged with the following tasks:

-- Consider existing standards that address concepts of pest risk assessment, risk management, and classification of commodities according their risk e.g., as ISPMs 2, 11, 14, 32; RSPM 40. - Review and discuss existing national and regional guidance for assessing the likelihood of pest establishment.
-Specifically, consider guidance that emphasizes the role of evidence, i.e., of pest biology or ecological requirements for assessing likelihood of establishment. - Review existing guidance from other regions for pest risk assessment and pest risk management of low mobility pests or for specific pests in low risk pathways. - Describe key criteria that can be used to evaluate likelihood of establishment (e.g. what specific information / criteria are needed to determine whether a pest has low mobility, or what set of conditions is necessary for the organism to establish).

-The EG deliberated on the above-mentioned tasks during three conference calls.
-After reviewing the relevant standards and existing guidance on PRA and LoE, the EG determined that existing guidance adequately describes the process.
-The EG noted that a common problem in PRAs is that the LoE is not expressed as a likelihood at all, but rather assumed to be 100% based only on the association of the pest with a pathway and some probability of entry.
+- 3 In 2016, the NAPPO Executive Committee approved a project for an expert group (EG) to develop - 4 additional guidance on analysis of Likelihood of Establishment (LoE) as part of pest risk analysis (PRA). - 5 The initial project goal was to provide harmonized conceptual guidance on assessing LoE when - 6 conducting PRA.
+The guidance could be developed either as a new Regional Standard for Phytosanitary - 7 Measures (RSPM) or as an Annex to RSPM 40 (Pest Risk Management). - 8 The EG was charged with the following tasks: - Consider existing standards that address concepts of pest risk assessment, risk management, - classification of commodities according their risk e.g., as ISPMs 2, 11, 14, 32; RSPM 40. - Review and discuss existing national and regional guidance for assessing the likelihood of pest - establishment.
+Specifically consider guidance that emphasizes the role of evidence, i.e., of pest biology - or ecological requirements for assessing likelihood of establishment. - Review existing guidance from other regions for pest risk assessment and pest risk management of low - mobility pests or for specific pests in low risk pathways. - Describe key criteria that can be used to evaluate likelihood of establishment (e.g. what specific - information / criteria are needed to determine whether a pest has low mobility, or what set of conditions - is necessary for the organism to establish). - 19 The EG deliberated on the above-mentioned tasks during three conference calls.
+After reviewing the - 20 relevant standards and existing guidance on PRA and LoE, the EG determined that existing guidance - 21 adequately describes the process.
+The EG noted, however, that there may be issues with inconsistent - 22 interpretation of the existing guidance, which may cause issues with over-estimation of risk, or otherwise - 23 lead to PRAs that do not fully reflect the actual risk posed by a particular pest.